datanav/docs/configuration.rst

      - ``{}``
      -

+   * - ``docker.skip_pull``
+     - Boolean
+     - If set to true then the system will will never try to pull a new version of the docker image.
+If this is set to false (the default), the system will attempt to pull a new version of the docker image every time the microservice docker container is restarted (for instance when a new config has been specified).
+     - ``false``
+     -

+   * - ``docker.pull_image_cron_expression``
+     - String
+     - A cron expression that indicates when the system will attempt to pull a new version of the docker image.
+       If a newer version of the docker image is pulled, the microservice docker container will restart.
+     - ``null``
+     -

    * - ``use_https``
      - Boolean
      - If set to true then the system will use the ``https`` protocol to communicate with the microservice.